Reality Runner SteamVR Driver & App

 Body Relative Movement is enabled by default, but before it is calibrated, the app will operate in Native mode.
 In order to calibrate Body Relative Movement, stand on your treadmill, and look straight ahead.
 Press both Triggers, and both Thumbstick buttons at the same time.
 If you reset your VR playspace, you’ll need to do this calibration again.

-If SteamVR is running while you are in Virtual Gamepad mode, you can calibrate either by pressing the triggers and thumbsticks on your VR controllers, or on your Xbox controller.
+If SteamVR is running while you are in Virtual Gamepad mode, you can calibrate either by pressing the triggers and thumbsticks on your VR controllers, or on your Gamepad.

 The Reality Runner App blends your real joystick movements with the virtual joystick movements from the treadmill.
 This means you can combine inputs as you like.
 For example, you can walk on the treadmill, while holding left or right on the joystick, to move in a diagonal.